This 5-ingredient, 15-minute honey garlic chicken with an addictively delicious sauce is a perfect quick and easy weeknight dinner recipe!

 There's also this 15-minute honey garlic pork chops if you're always looking for more pork chop recipes like me.

-- Be careful not to overcook the chicken.
-The pieces are small so they cook fast, which is kinda the point with this dinner.
+Be careful not to overcook the chicken.
+We are cubing the chicken into small pieces so they cook fast, which is kinda the point with this dinner.
 But you don't want them to go too far and be overdone.

-- On the other hand, that sauce is seriously so good, it’ll disguise your chicken if it gets a little overdone.
-It's nice to have a forgiving dish!
+On the other hand, that sauce is seriously so good, it’ll disguise your chicken if it gets a little overdone.
+It's a forgiving dish!

-- To make a complete meal, just add some steamed rice and a veggie. 👍
+To make a complete meal for dinner, just add some steamed rice and a veggie.

 - Sliced green onions